Military history of Angola: Kongo Civil War

+Colonial era

+In its time as a Portuguese colony, the military forces in Angola consisted of a small group of Portuguese soldiers, largely convicts, augmented by local Angolans as needed.
+Military service in Angola had a poor reputation among the Portuguese compared to Brazil or Asia, with bad pay, limited opportunities for advancement, and high mortality.
+Native African auxiliaries were recruited to fill the army, and viewed as cannon fodder by the Portuguese.
+They comprised a mix of forcibly conscripted men and paid mercenaries.

 Angolan War of Independence

 The Angolan War of Independence was a conflict from 1961 until 1974.
 It was the first of a series of wars that would be known as the Portuguese Colonial Wars.
 The conflict was fought by Angolan rebels against the Portuguese Armed Forces.
 The rebels received aid from the Soviet Union while the Portuguese Armed Forces received military support from South Africa.

 Rise of MPLA

-The Popular Movement for the Liberation of Angola (MPLA) was established in 1956 when the Angolan Communist Party (PCA) merged with the Party of the United Struggle for Africans in Angola (PLUA).
+The Popular Movement for the Liberation of Angola (MPLA) was established in 1956 when the Angolan Communist Party (PCA) merged with the Party of the United Struggle for Africans in Angola (PLUAA).
 It is, as of 2020, the ruling party of Angola.

 The MPLA played a major role in country's struggle during the Angolan War of Independence.
 After independence, MPLA fought a civil war against the National Union for the Total Independence of Angola (UNITA) and National Liberation Front of Angola (FNLA) from 1975 to 2002.